 The site is fully served by City infrastructure.
-Auburn Trail is within a City water connection district.
-The property at 4605 Hyde was part of a buyout of service territory agreement with Xenia Rural Water Association in January 2014.
-The property at 4514 Hyde is presently served by Xenia Rural Water.
+Hayden's Preserve is within a City water connection district.
 The division of this parcel will require any new parcels/lots to connect to City water services.
-The City previously undertook the extension of water service to the property.
 Connection fees will be due at time of development.
-This is addressed by the current pre-annexation agreement.
-Auburn Trail is also within a City sanitary sewer connection district.
-The City previously undertook the extension of sanitary sewer service to the property.
+Hayden's Preserve is also within a City sanitary sewer connection district.
 Connection fees will be due at time of development.
 Extension of water and sewer lines are identified on the Preliminary Plat.

-Auburn Trail lies within the Ames Electric service territory.
-Existing and proposed easements are shown on the Preliminary Plat as required by Public Works and Ames Electric.
-All required easements will be recorded with the Final Plat for the subdivision.
+Hayden's Preserve does not lie within the Ames Electric service territory.
+Electric Services will be provided through another territory, however, street lights will be provided by the City of Ames.
+All required utility easements will be recorded with the Final Plat for the subdivision.